 Click your county below to find out how your church can participate!

 Ohana Ministries is currently developing a child-specific recruitment initiative in Dallas & Ellis Counties!
 CLICK HERE for more info!

 Join Hope Fort Worth to partner in the Second Story initiative in Tarrant, Johnson, Somervell, Hood, Erath, Parker, and Palo Pinto counties!
 CLICK HERE for more info!

-- visiting their child at least once a month
+- visiting their child regularly

 - helping meet unmet tangible needs that arise for the child, family, or caseworker